Elaine Belloc: Targeted by the Basanos

 Some time after, Elaine's relationship with her adoptive father eroded to the point that she ran away from home.
 She was soon found by Gaudium, who tried to warn her of danger to her life; Elaine believed he was lying and fled (after putting him in a trash can).
 Later, she was attacked by Cestis of the Jin En Mok, disguised as her father, who had been devoured by it.
-The Basanos had resurrected it in order to eliminate Elaine, whom they felt would be able to aid Lucifer in the future.
+The Basanos had resurrected it in order to eliminate Elaine, who they felt would be able to aid Lucifer in the future.
 Gaudium attempted to help protect Elaine, but in the end, Cestis brought a tunnel down on Elaine.
 She fled her body as a spirit, and escaped to Lucifer's universe with Gaudium.
 She was just in time to witness Lucifer's defeat at the hands of the Basanos, but was unable to help.
 She was eventually able to meet up with Meleos, who had brought Lucifer's broken body deep into the mountains to prevent the Basanos from finding them.
 Meleos tricked Elaine into trading her life for Lucifer's, because he knew only Lucifer could stop the Basanos.
 As Lucifer returned to life, a crying Elaine was comforted by Death of the Endless.